Bowes, Alistair William Interview

 But it was very satisfying to get the job done.
 And of course since then, not everything that’s happened has been what I would’ve liked.
 I was very keen to keep the land opposite the hospital, the Karaitiana Estate, because I know one thing that you’re going to use in hospitals … you need a lot of land these days.
 The more you can do away from the hospital proper, the better it is for the patient and for your staff, and for the outcomes.
 So that was a bit disappointing when that was sold, but that was after my time.

-So that was the story of time in Wattie’s, and … and some sadnesses; the sadness that I had was that I was very close to the Wattie family, and I had a lot to do with Sir James’ funeral, which was very sad; and I worked for both of the boys, and that I felt I probably had a better chance of ending up in a very senior job with them than I had under the new brooms.
-And that was sad, and I always felt the family never got the recognition that they deserved.
-It gave me opportunities, for example, I was in charge of the Wattie building which was a brand-new one, and it had an area for demonstrations.
-Well, David Irving and I used to run films there, and we would hire a projector depending on the film.
-But I can remember that Jim Newbigin was the local wine and spirit man, and he’d sell us some whisky to have at showings, and that the local Tip Top branch would make sure we had ice creams for half-time, which was a lot of fun.
-And we used to all dress up, which was hilarious when you think back to all these wonderfully important people dressing up as cowboys and going along to a movie in a big company’s premises.
-But of course I had all the keys for the place being the boss-man, and the caretaker reported to me ‘cause I was the Ministry of All Unwanted Jobs – they’d end up with me.
+So that was the story of time in Wattie’s, and … and some sadnesses; the sadness that I had was that I was very close to the Wattie family and I had a lot to do with Sir James’ funeral, which was very sad.
+And I worked for both of the boys, and that I felt I probably had a better chance of ending up in a very senior job with them than I had under the new brooms.
+That was sad, and I always felt the family never got the recognition that they deserved.
+It gave me opportunities … for example, I was in charge of the Wattie building which was a brand new one, and it had an area for demonstrations.
+Well, David Irving and I used to run films there.
+We would hire a film and we had a projector, depending on the film.
+But I can remember that Jim Newbigin was the local wine and spirit man, and he’d sell us some whisky to have at showings, and that the local Tip Top branch would make sure we had ice creams for half-time.
+So it was a lot of fun, and we used to all dress up, which was hilarious when you think back to all these wonderfully important people dressing up as cowboys and going along to a movie in a big comany’s premises.
+But of course I had all the keys for the place being the boss-man, and the caretaker reported to me, ‘cause I was the Ministry of All Unwanted Jobs – they’d end up with me.
 And so the caretaker would make sure that the next day there was nothing amiss.

-And of course we were involved in things locally, where I was on the local kindergarten committee.
-And it was nice, because the back entrance of the primary school was right beside our house; and also we could go to the kindergarten without crossing the road.
+And of course we were involved in things locally, where I was on the local kindergarten committee, and it was nice because the back entrance of the primary school was right beside our house; and also we could go to the kindergarten without crossing the road.
 So you know, it was the wonderful thing about living in Hawke’s Bay – you’re always working on interior lines.
-It was fabulous to be bringing up children here, but it was also very good in Auckland, because we were able to do our very best for them.
+It was fabulous to be bringing up children here, but it was also good in Auckland, because we were able to do our very best for them.

-And so the only other thing I want to say is, as I mentioned earlier, I’m a Christian.
+And so the only other thing I want to say is, as I’ve mentioned earlier, I’m a Christian.
 I’ve had a lot from my involvement in St Luke’s Church at Havelock [North]; I’ve been the Vicar’s Warden, which in an Anglican context is the most important lay person of the parish.
-And I resigned from that when it was discovered I had three aneurysms, and I had cancer.
-So both of those have been dealt with, and no worries now; I resigned that position, but I’m still heavily involved in the church, and blessed by it.
+And I resigned from that when it was discovered I had three aneurisms, and I had cancer.
+So both of those have been dealt with and they’re no worries now; I resigned that position, but I’m still heavily involved in the church, and blessed by it.

 So that’s my story, and it’s a tribute to wonderful Hawke’s Bay that I’ve had such a lovely life, and been so fortunate, and blessed.

 Well, Alistair, wonderful!
-A wonderful talk … you’ve certainly filled your life with business and family, and you have had a wonderful time, and good health now.
+Wonderful talk … you’ve certainly filled your life with business and family, and you have had a wonderful time, and good health now.

 Still a bucket list … not all top of it.